Rich result and schema markup, also referred to as structured data, go hand in hand. But, what are they and what do they do? Let’s break it down.

 By marking up aspects like a logo, team images and your social media channels, these can be displayed in the results.
 This allows people to instantly learn about your company, in this case, straight from Google search results.

 If you’re not very familiar with coding or aren’t a very technical person, you can ask a developer to add the relevant markup for you.
-This way, you know that the code is being added to the correct place and in the correct way.
+This way, you know that the code is being added to the correct place, in the correct way.
 It would also save you time trying to learn how to do this yourself.

-Providing the developer with a list of what you would like to mark up (from the above), it would help them carry out the task a lot quicker.
+As a result of providing the developer with a list of what you would like to mark up (from the above), it would help them carry out the task a lot quicker.

-2. Enter a URL and click the blue ‘Start Tagging’ button
+2. Enter a URL and click the blue ‘Start Tagging’ button.

 4. When you’ve finished marking up items on the page you need to click the red ‘CREATE HTML’ button towards the top right of the screen